01mf02/jq-lang-spec/spec.typ

 $(mu update sigma)|^c_v$ is not defined, for example $var(x)$, $[f]$, and ${}$.
-In such cases, we assume that $(mu update sigma)|^c_v$ returns an error just like jq, because these filters do not return paths to their input data.#footnote[ Apart from $"label" var(x) | g$, there is only one other kind of filter $mu$ that is supported in jq but not in our semantics, namely $fold x "as" var(x)(.; f)$.
+In such cases, we assume that $(mu update sigma)|^c_v$ returns an error just like jq, because these filters do not return paths to their input data.
-  For the final version of this text, however, we hope to provide update semantics for this kind of filters as well.
+Our semantics support all kinds of filters $mu$ that are supported by jq, except for
-]
+$"label" var(x) | g$.

 #example("The Curious Case of Alternation")[
   The semantics of $(f alt g) update sigma$ can be rather surprising: